Why sprints are taking the joy out of building software

 If that interests you, they wrote a free guide on how they operate, called ‘Shape Up’.
 Fried mentions in his podcast episode with

 that he doesn’t suggest going all-in and changing everything in the way you work - as that’ll surely fail.
-He suggests to start with a PoC for a single project, and see how it goes from there.And if I can’t change the way my company works?
+He suggests to start with a PoC for a single project, and see how it goes from there.For stories of 10 successful companies of various sizes implementing Shape Up, check out the Shapers & Builders episode.

 “Anton, this is all nice and interesting, but it’s not up to me to decide how my team works”.
 I feel you.
 That’s probably the case for 99% of you, who work in big companies, with existing habits and processes.